 Temperature is not climate change’s only projected impact in coffee-growing regions.
 Portions of Central America are expected to see greater rainfall and shorter dry seasons, which are needed to harvest and dry beans.
 In Peru, Ecuador and Colombia, rainfall is projected to decrease, potentially sparking dry periods.

 These sorts of changes will pose problems for many crops.
-But coffee is particularly vulnerable, scientists say, because it has an unusually shallow gene pool.
+But coffee — whose global market has a retail value of $79 billion — is particularly vulnerable, scientists say, because it has an unusually shallow gene pool.
 Only two species of coffee, arabica and robusta, are currently grown for human consumption.
 And farmers traditionally haven’t selected for diversity when breeding either plant — instead, essentially, they’ve been marrying generations of coffee with its close cousins.

 As a result, there are precious few varieties of arabica that can grow in warmer or wetter conditions.
 In addition, diseases and pests that might be exacerbated under climate change could knock out entire fields of plants.